Digital Nomad Life in Sendai, Japan

 What do people appreciate most about the culture in Sendai?

 "Expats in Sendai often appreciate the city's rich history and traditional culture, which is reflected in its many festivals, temples, and historical sites.
 They also value the local cuisine, which includes a variety of fresh seafood and regional specialties.
 Many expats enjoy the city's cleanliness and safety, as well as the politeness and helpfulness of its residents.
 The efficient public transportation system is another aspect that expats appreciate, making it easy to navigate the city and explore the surrounding areas.
 Additionally, expats often admire the balance between modernity and tradition in Sendai, with its bustling city center and tranquil, nature-filled outskirts.
-The sense of community and the welcoming nature of the locals also make it easier for expats to feel at home in Sendai," said one person in Sendai.
+The sense of community and the welcoming nature of the locals also make it easier for expats to feel at home in Sendai," remarked one foreigner who made the move to Sendai.

 What do people find most challenging about the culture in Sendai?